bananerehe/python-challenge/README.md

 ![Revenue](Images/revenue-per-lead.png)

 * In this challenge, you are tasked with creating a Python script for analyzing the financial records of your company.
-You will give a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv).
+You will give a set of financial data called [budget_data.csv].
 The dataset is composed of two columns: `Date` and `Profit/Losses`.
 (Thankfully, your company has rather lax standards for accounting so the records are simple.)

 * Your task is to create a Python script that analyzes the records to calculate each of the following: